VEGALUISJ/Tracklories.com/README.md

 # Purpose

-A fun and interactive web platform that provides the caloric information of the top five (5) fast food chains to raise awareness of unhealthy eating.
+A fun and interactive web platform that provides the caloric information of the top five (5) fast food chains to raise awareness of unhealthy eating

 ![demo](https://media.giphy.com/media/QvpWE7ssp08SzgIBTJ/giphy.gif)